RetroIndieJosh/shift/doc/ShiftSpec.md

 - `combinedesc [item] / [description]` description for combining `item` with the other item
     - if only one defined, applies to reciprocal combination
     - if no `combinedesc` defined, fall back to default description
-- `result [item]` the item resulting from the combination
+- `replace [item]` the item replacing the combination
-    - other items are destroyed (removed from the game)
+    - other items are removed from the game
+    - this can be `item1` or `item2` which will be returned to the player after combination
     - if no result defined, combining simply destroys both items

 If `item1` or `item2` is an `itemtype`, this applies to COMBINE with any item of that type and destroys one from the collection for each COMBINE command.